The New York SRE Tech Talk program has ended. This content is kept for historical purposes.

 We began the SRE Tech Talk program in New York City in January 2016.
-Participants so far have come from over fifty different companies ranging from startups to large tech companies to finance firms, and students from area universities interested in learning about SRE are welcome.
-Over 100 people typically come to each event, capacity permitting.
+Participants came from over fifty different companies, ranging from startups to large tech companies to finance firms.
+University students interested in learning about SRE were also welcome.
+Over 100 people typically came to each event, capacity permitting.

-Events are typically held at Google's campus in the Chelsea district of Manhattan, usually on the third Wednesday of each month.
+Events were typically held at Google's campus in the Chelsea district of Manhattan, usually on the third Wednesday of each month.

-We typically open the doors for networking and socializing at 5:30pm, with food arriving at 6pm and talks beginning at 6:30pm.
+We typically opened the doors for networking and socializing at 5:30pm, with food arriving at 6pm and talks beginning at 6:30pm.

-No recruiters or press are allowed at these events, in order to facilitate the event's focus on professional development and networking.
+No recruiters or press were allowed at these events, in order to facilitate the event's focus on professional development and networking.

-Google and our co-sponsors are dedicated to providing a harassment-free and inclusive conference experience for everyone, and our Event Community Guidelines apply to this event.
+Google and our co-sponsors are dedicated to providing a harassment-free and inclusive conference experience for everyone, and our Event Community Guidelines applied to this event.